hyperledger-labs/splice/README.md

 - `test`: runs all tests (with the exception of some tests running against the cluster that are excluded on purpose - see the overwrite of `test` in `BuildCommon.scala` for more details)
 - `damlTest`: run the Daml script tests included with the apps' Daml files

+#### `sbt` Tips&Tricks

+Things sometimes go wrong with `sbt` in ways that are hard to debug.
+This section will list common tips&tricks for getting `sbt` to do what we want it to.
+- In case you see unexpected build failures after switching branches, run `sbt reload` to have sbt update its internal state.
+- In case you continue to see unexpected build failures, despite following every other trick in this section, you probably need to delete the sbt build files.
+If you suspect the build failures come from CN build files, run `sbt clean-cn` to delete all CN build files.
+If the error might come from the build files of the OS Canton dependency, run `sbt clean` to delete all build files managed by sbt.
+Subsequent `sbt Test/compile`s should then succeed.

 ## Contributing Changes

 ### Contributing as a New Joiner